 - be sure you’re getting enough of all the essential nutrients.

 - only encourage kids to eat vegan under the care of a healthcare professional, because many of the essential ingredients will impact their growth and development.

 - if you do eat vegan, seriously consider taking supplements to ensure proper nutrition.

-Even if don’t choose to go plant-based, at least choose to eat more plant-based – aiming for the 40-50% in vegetables each day!
+If don’t choose between vegetarian vs vegan, definitely choose to eat more plant-based – aiming for the 40-50% in vegetables each day!